 Don’t despair!
 Building up your client base is challenging, but with the right tools and a plan, you’ll be attracting new clientele in no time.

-Step-by-step how to get bookkeeping clients
+Step-by-step how to get clients for bookkeeping

 Step 1.
 Identify your audience.

-To do this, you’ll need to decide whether you are looking to specialize in a specific industry or provide services to a more general client base.
+To do this, you’ll need to decide whether you are looking to specialize in a specific industry or provide bookkeeping services to a more general client base.
 There are benefits to both options.

 Consider your areas of expertise and interest and what kind of connections you might already have to the niche or industry you will target.